moosemeat817/Shortcuts/README.md

 The Long Dark Modding Server (Discord)

 # Extra Special Thanks
-This mod would not be possible, if I wasn't able to use code from one of Fuar's mods!
+I would not have been able to create this mod, if I could not utilize some code from one of Fuar's mods.
+Thanks Fuar!

 #